-What do you know about Russians?
+What facts about Russians do you know?
 The most popular opinions (myths!) are: we drink vodka in the morning, never smile and have winter all year round.

 - Yes, Russians love vodka.
 Especially with appetizers like pickles and herring.
 Vodka is Russian traditional drink like sangria in Spain and beer in Germany.
 Many people are sure that the best kind of vodka is samogonka.
 People from villages cook it with sugar, potato, beet and fruits using special home-made devices.
 Many years ago it was simply called wine.
 But very few people drink vodka in the morning.